emacsmirror/gitlab-ci-mode-flycheck/README.md

 `gitlab-ci-mode-flycheck` provides [Flycheck][] integration for the linter included with [`gitlab-ci-mode`][gitlab-ci-mode].

-For security reasons, this checker is not enabled by default.
+For security reasons this checker is not enabled by default, as the linter works by sending your GitLab CI configuration to a remote server.
 To enable it, call `gitlab-ci-mode-flycheck-enable`.

 A recommended deferred [use-package][] stanza is:

 ```elisp
 (use-package gitlab-ci-mode-flycheck